umd-mith/airwaves/src/pages/exhibits/labor-and-the-naeb.md

       Martha C. Howard, Fund for Adult Education, 1954
   - title: Letter about Novik’s work for the NAEB
     url: https://mith.umd.edu/airwaves/document/naeb-b067-f02/#80
-    description:
-      A letter from Harry Skornia to Morris Novik, solidifying the terms of his funded consultation.
+    description: A letter from Harry Skornia to Morris Novik, solidifying the terms of his funded consultation.
 Novik was to assist local stations in negotiating relationships with unions and work with national organizations to navigate rights for nationally circulating programming.
   - title: Letter from KCTS Seattle to the NAEB
     url: https://mith.umd.edu/airwaves/document/naeb-b067-f02/#129
-    description:
-      “We have no labor agreements of any kind, have not been requested to discuss any, by any of the unions, nor do we contemplate having any.
+    description: “We have no labor agreements of any kind, have not been requested to discuss any, by any of the unions, nor do we contemplate having any.
       The station is operated by the University of Washington, an integral unit of state government — there are no labor contracts between the University and any unions.” - Loren B. Stone, Manager of KCTS Seattle, 1955
   - title: Morris Novik on ‘the Union Problem’
-    description:
-      "Stations insisted that labor negotiations should be exclusively local, responsive to local conditions, and not applicable to the sector on whole.
+    description: "Stations insisted that labor negotiations should be exclusively local, responsive to local conditions, and not applicable to the sector on whole.
 As Skornia relayed to Novik in this 1954 letter, station managers were “afraid that in many areas where there’s no trouble, a national agreement would be a disadvantage.” "
     url: https://mith.umd.edu/airwaves/document/naeb-b067-f02/#25
   - title: Letter from KETC St. Louis to Novik
-    description:
-      As Richard Goggin, station manager of KETC in St. Louis, wrote to Novik in December 1953, “no educational television station can financially face a future in which everyone on staff is unionized at union commercial television pay scales.
+    description: As Richard Goggin, station manager of KETC in St. Louis, wrote to Novik in December 1953, “no educational television station can financially face a future in which everyone on staff is unionized at union commercial television pay scales.
 We are now at a crucial point.”
     url: https://mith.umd.edu/airwaves/document/naeb-b067-f02/#9
   - title: Novik in 1955 on AFL-CIO support of educational television expansion
-    description: '"You also ought to know Mr. Meany filed with the F.C.C. on December 15th what I regard as a strong statement opposing any reduction in the present allocation plan.
-The highlight of his statement was ''This proceeding, in my judgment, should be geared to having as many channels as possible, for as many television stations as possible, in as many communities as possible.''"'
+    description: "\"You also ought to know Mr. Meany filed with the F.C.C. on December 15th what I regard as a strong statement opposing any reduction in the present allocation plan.
+The highlight of his statement was 'This proceeding, in my judgment, should be geared to having as many channels as possible, for as many television stations as possible, in as many communities as possible.'\""
     url: https://mith.umd.edu/airwaves/document/naeb-b067-f02/#209
   - url: https://mith.umd.edu/airwaves/document/naeb-b111-f06-09/#18
     title: NAEB Newsletter (May 31, 1948)
-    description:
-      Novik, during his years as the NAEB Secretary, was highlighted in this 1948 NAEB newsletter.
+    description: Novik, during his years as the NAEB Secretary, was highlighted in this 1948 NAEB newsletter.
 "Morris S. Novik, NAEB Secretary, says news analysts and commentators belonging to the American Civil Liberties Union wants a free hand in what they say.
 Their statement to this effect was